manux32/7dtdSdxMods/Manux_BasicFishing/README.md

 A simple Fishing mod, inspired by [**Clockwork Orange**](https://7daystodie.com/forums/showthread.php?68123-ACP-Fishing) and [**Carzilla**](https://7daystodie.com/forums/showthread.php?37132-Carlzilla-s-Fishing-Mod&highlight=fish+recipes)'s Fishing mods.
 I'm also using many icons from their mods.
 The mods were adapted to what I wanted, especially making it easier to bait the Fishing Rod, without using a recipe each time.
-Read the items in the localization file or in-game to know how to fish.
 I did not yet add any progression gates for being able to craft these items.

 ## Items